China petrochemical plant shut after deadly explosion - sources | Headlines

 China petrochemical plant shut after deadly explosion - sources

-Thirty people were also lightly injured, according to the TV report, which said the fire has been brought under control.
+Local prices in north China for both gasoline and gasoil surged because of the unplanned outage, according to several China-based trade sources.
 Xu Peng, an analyst with consultancy JLC that closely tracks the production of independent refineries, estimated Haoye was processing at 62.5% of its crude refining capacity of 130,000 barrels per day (bpd) through 2022.

 - Country: